khaled-mehizel/maven-fuzzy-factory/README.md

 The goal of this project is to put together a data storytelling report for the board of the company, highlighting the strides that have been made in the 8 months the company has been launched, and emphasizing its rapid growth.
 Note that we are only going to analyze the data up until 2012-11-27 as that's the day we receive the email.

+I decided to go the extra mile and visualize it as well!

 # Resources and Tools Used
 - MySQL Workbench for the querying of the data.
 - Dataset provided in the course in the form of SQL scripts.
+- PowerBI for the report building.

 # Importing the Dataset
 - The preparation file includes a script to change certain settings in MySQL Workbench to not break some date values, and to make the timeouts for the queries less strict just in case my PC decides to be extra slow (it did).